nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### About Features Sates

-In order to follow the [wygiwys principle](https://en.wikipedia.org/wiki/WYSIWYG), when manually changing the state of a feature, the state of all features will now be written into the local configuration file. the old behavior was saving only the impacted feature.
+In order to follow the [wygiwys principle](https://en.wikipedia.org/wiki/WYSIWYG), when manually changing the state of a feature, the state of all features will now be written into the local configuration file.
+The old behavior was saving only the impacted feature.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2612](https://jira.nuxeo.com/browse/NXDRIVE-2612).